Email Marketing for Coffee Shops (1)

 Build anticipation.
 Use language that makes customers feel like insiders.
 Show off your quirky mug collection.
 Share the barista’s latte art battle.
 Make people feel like walking into your café is like coming home.

 That’s what turns emails into connections.
-And connection to loyalty.
+And a connection to loyalty.

-Real-World Example: How a Portland Café Doubled Their Foot Traffic via Email
+Real-World Example: How a Portland Café Doubled Its Foot Traffic via Email

 Bloom & Blush, a small café with two Portland locations, didn’t have a massive ad budget.
 But they did have time for a thoughtful weekly email.